cuiwanyun/cuiwanyun.github.io/_pages/about.md

 🔥 ***News*** 🔥
 ------
 1. 2024/03.
-We release the <Technology and Security White Paper on the Application of Large Language model in Finance> with Ant Groupt and BCTC. [white paper](https://cuiwanyun.github.io/大模型在金融领域的应用技术与安全白皮书V2.pdf)
+We release the <Technology and Security White Paper on the Application of Large Language model in Finance> with Ant Groupt and BCTC. [pdf](https://cuiwanyun.github.io/大模型在金融领域的应用技术与安全白皮书V2.pdf)
 2. 2023/12.
 One paper accepted to AAAI 2024.
 3. 2023/07.
 We released the large language model FinChat, which outperforms ChatGPT (3.5) on C-Eval.
 Congrats to our research team!
 [FinChat intro](https://mp.weixin.qq.com/s/v6ZSiBu07kJ4_n58kfGqiQ)
 4. 2023/06.
 Are you interested in training your own large model chatbot?
 Check out the dataset collection we have gathered: [LLMDataHub](https://github.com/Zjh-819/LLMDataHub)